Change pharmacy ownership (not involving relocation)

-The appointed trustee in bankruptcy (or external administrator) is also required to notify the relevant state or territory regulatory authority of its appointment.
+The appointed trustee in bankruptcy (or external administrator) is also required to notify the relevant state or territory regulatory authority of the appointment.

-Death of approved pharmacistThe Department must be notified as soon as possible if an approved pharmacist dies.
-A deceased estate is administered under section 91 of the National Health Act 1953, to supply pharmaceutical benefits at the pharmacy.
+Death of approved pharmacistThe Department of Health must be notified as soon as possible if an approved pharmacist dies.
+The executor of the estate can be granted permission, under section 91 of the National Health Act 1953, to supply pharmaceutical benefits at the pharmacy.

 The deceased’s pharmacy may only be operated by:

-- an Application for permission to carry on business as a pharmacist by the legal personal representative of a deceased approved pharmacy form via the PBS Approved Suppliers Portal;
+- submit an Application for permission to carry on business as a pharmacist by the legal personal representative of a deceased approved pharmacy form via the PBS Approved Suppliers Portal;

 - provide evidence that the applicant is, or is likely to become, the legal personal representative, and

-- a certified copy of the death certificate.
+- provide a certified copy of the death certificate.

 The applicant must also submit an Authority to authorise pharmacist(s) to sign claim forms on behalf of section 91/91B permission holder form via the PBS Approved Suppliers Portal.